Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

 \end{itemize}

-In Figs.~(\ref{fig1})-(\ref{fig3}), we note that for a star of fixed mass and radius, upto a certain radial distance, the energy density decreases with increasing values of $\epsilon$, while both the radial and the tangential pressure increase with increasing values of $\epsilon$.
+In Fig.~\ref{fig1}-\ref{fig3}, we note that for a star of fixed mass and radius, up to a certain radial distance, the energy density decreases with increasing values of $\epsilon$, while both the radial and the tangential pressure increase with increasing values of $\epsilon$.
 Close to the crust region, this trend flips for energy density and transverse pressure while radial pressure increases with $\epsilon$ throughout the star.
-In Fig.~(\ref{fig4}), we note that the anisotropy reduces with increasing values of the decoupling constant.
+In Fig.~\ref{fig4}, we note that the anisotropy reduces with increasing values of the decoupling constant.

 It is interesting to note that, with mimicking energy density constraint $\rho=\rho^\theta$, the total density of the system becomes $\rho^{tot}=(1+\epsilon)\rho$ and hence, the total energy density might appear to be an increasing function of $\epsilon$.
-However, it should be stressed that in the presence of decoupling parameter, the model parameters $L$ and $C$ also get modified.
-In other words, different values of the decoupling parameter $\epsilon$ modifies the geometry through $L(\epsilon)$ and $C(\epsilon)$.
+However, it should be stressed that, in the presence of a decoupling parameter, the model parameters $L$ and $C$ are also modified.
+In other words, different values of the decoupling parameter $\epsilon$ modify the geometry through $L(\epsilon)$ and $C(\epsilon)$.
 Accordingly, the total energy density gets modified through $L(\epsilon)$ and the two pressures get modified through $L(\epsilon)$ as well as $C(\epsilon)$.
-As $\epsilon$ increases, the central energy density decreases so as to accommodate the fixed total mass ($M$)
+As $\epsilon$ increases, the central energy density decreases to accommodate the fixed total mass ($M$)